R-YaTian/R-YaTian.github.io/_pages/en_US/installing-hiyacfw.md

   - This can be done on Windows by right-clicking -> `Run as administrator`
 6. Click the `...` button in the `NAND file with No$GBA footer` box
 7. Navigate to your NAND backup, and click `Open`
-8. If you wish to install TWiLight Menu++ as a DSi Menu replacement, check the `Install latest TWiLight Menu++ on latest firmware` box
+  - If you'd like to install TWiLight Menu++ as a replacement for the Nintendo DSi Menu, tick the `Install TWiLight Menu++ on custom firmware` checkbox.
-9. Press `Start`
+8. Press `Start`
-10. In the new pop-up window, navigate to your SD card, and press `OK`
+9. In the new pop-up window, navigate to your SD card, and press `OK`
   - The process may take several minutes
-  - When the HiyaCFW Helper window says `Done!`, the process is complete
-11. Close HiyaCFW Helper
+10. Close HiyaCFW Helper
-12. Unplug your SD card, and insert it in your DSi
+11. Unplug your SD card, and insert it in your DSi
-13. Power on your console
+12. Power on your console
   - Unlaunch's GUI should appear
-14. Navigate to `OPTIONS`, and press (A)
+13. Navigate to `OPTIONS`, and press (A)
-15. Press (A) to configure a default software to boot in to when no button is held
+14. Press (A) to configure a default software to boot in to when no button is held
-16. Navigate to `HIYACFW`, and press (A)
+15. Navigate to `HIYACFW`, and press (A)
-17. Navigate to `SAVE & EXIT`, and press (A)
+16. Navigate to `SAVE & EXIT`, and press (A)
-18. Power off your console, and turn it back on
+17. Power off your console, and turn it back on
   - HiyaCFW's settings screen should appear
-19. Change the settings to your liking, and press (START) to continue
+18. Change the settings to your liking, and press (START) to continue
   - If you boot to "An error has occured" screen, it's most likely because your SD card is larger than 2GB; follow [Replacing System Menu with TWiLight Menu++](replacing-system-menu-with-twilight-menu++) to work around this issue

 Your system will now boot from the SD card instead of the internal NAND.